croocy/croocy.github.io/README.md

-# croocy.github.io
+# Croocy ,Solid color backgrounds
-Download colorful, transparent graphics to decorate your Instagram posts and stories.
+Download colorful, solid color backgrounds to decorate your posts and stories.